Shmoopty/rpi-appliance-monitor/README.md

 # Raspberry Pi Appliance Monitor

-*Get notified on your phone or desktop when appliances begin or end their cycles*
+*Create a device to get notified on your phone or desktop when appliances begin or end their cycles*

 This device makes use of the nicely sensitive 801s vibration sensor.
 It will detect faint shaking and if the shaking lasts a specified amount of time, it will assume that the appliance is running.